diversenok/NtUtilsLibrary/Readme.md

 The library has a layered structure with three layers in total:
  - [**Headers**](./Headers/Readme.md) layer defines data types and annotated function prototypes from Windows and Native API.
 It brings zero dependencies and contains almost no code.
 Note that the library is self-sufficient and **doesn't import Winapi units** that are included with Delphi.
 It's possible to mix the built-in `Winapi.*.pas` and library `Ntapi.*.pas` headers in your program; although, it might require explicitly specifying the namespace prefix in case of conflicting names.
- - [**NtUtils**]() layer provides most of the functionality of the library by offerring hundreds of wrappers for various categories of OS APIs.
+ - [**NtUtils**]() layer provides most of the functionality of the library by offering hundreds of wrappers for various categories of OS APIs.
 It depends exclusively on the headers layer and **not even on System.SysUtils**, so it barely increases the size of compiled executables.
  - [**NtUiLib**](./NtUiLib) layer adds support for reflective data representation meant for the end-users.
 It depends on NtUtils, `System.SysUtils`, `System.Rtti`, and `System.Generics.Collections`.

 Therefore, everything you need is already included with the latest [free version of Delphi](https://www.embarcadero.com/products/delphi/starter).
 As a bonus, compiling console applications without RTTI (aka reflection) yields extremely small executables.
 See [examples](https://github.com/diversenok/NtUtilsLibrary-Examples) for more details.